DaftBrit/NoitaArchipelago/README.md

 ### Incompatible Mods (that we know about)

-Below is a list of mods that have been reported not to work with this mod.
-This list will just include mods where you generally would expect them to work, but they don't.
+Below is a list of mods that do not to work with this mod.

-Or, it would, if we had a list of any at the moment.
-If you find an incompatibility, please let us know and we will add it to this list.
+* Noita Arena
+* Noita - Pinball Mode
+* Ride & Drive Mode